 redis-sentinel://is a connection type for high-availability Redis clusters... presumably for people less broke than ourselves.

-- HOSTNAME: The URL or IP your Redis instance.
+- HOSTNAME: The URL or IP of your Redis instance.
 If you're using a cloud-hosted instance, chances are this will look like an AWS EC2 address.
-This is a small side-effect of modern-day capitalism shifting to a model where all businesses are AWS resellers with preconfigured software.
+This is a small side-effect of modern-day capitalism shifting to a model where all businesses are AWS resellers with pre-configured software.

-- PASSWORD: Redis instance have passwords yet lack users, presumably because a memory-based data store would inherently have a hard time managing persistent usernames.
+- PASSWORD: Redis instances have passwords yet lack users, presumably because a memory-based data store would inherently have a hard time managing persistent usernames.

-- PORT: Is your preferred port of call after pillaging British trade ships.
+- PORT: This is your preferred port of call after pillaging British trade ships.
 Just making sure you're still here.

 - DATABASE: If you're unsure of what this is supposed to be, set it to

 Awesome, we have our URI.
 Let's connect to Redis by creating a Redis client object: